Search the London Web Directory:

 Dulwich Picture Gallery - There is a magnificent collection of old masters by Rembrandt, Poussin, Watteau, Rubens, Canaletto, Gainsborough and many more.
 The critically acclaimed loan exhibitions and its setting in the beautiful eighteenth century village of Dulwich, make the Gallery a must for all art lovers.

 Guildhall Art Gallery - Collection of the Corporation of London which can be found in Guildhall Yard, next to the Guildhall.
-The collection includes portraits from the 16th century to the present, ‘London’ pictures and Victorian paintings and sculpture, including famous pre-Raphaelite works.
+The collection includes portraits from the 16th century to the present and is particularly rich in Victorian art and sculpture ranging from famous Pre-Raphaelite works to depictions of London's colourful past.

-Hayward Gallery - The Hayward Gallery on the South Bank in London is one of the largest and most versatile temporary art exhibition spaces in Britain.
+Hayward Gallery - The Hayward Gallery on the South Bank is a landmark of brutalist architecture and is one of the largest and most versatile contemporary art exhibition spaces in Britain.
 It has proved remarkably adaptable in presenting a wide range of ground-breaking exhibitions over more than thirty years.

-Institute of Contemporary Arts (ICA) - The Institute is a cultural centre showcasing the work of emerging artists and photgraphers, screening cult and foreign films, hosting live debates, events and club nights and providing access to a range of digitally driven events via a fully equipped new media centre.
+Institute of Contemporary Arts (ICA) - The Institute is a cultural centre showcasing and supporting the work of radical emerging artists and photographers, screening films, hosting live debates and events and providing access to a range of digitally driven events via a fully equipped media centre.

-London International Gallery of Children's Art - London's only art gallery devoted to art produced by children both locally and from around the world.
+London International Gallery of Children's Art - London's only art gallery devoted to the celebration of art produced by children and young adults from around the world.

 National Gallery - Located in Trafalgar Square, the National Gallery is generally considered to be one of the best art galleries in the world.
 It houses some 2,300 paintings of mainly European origin ranging from the mid-13th century through to early 20th century.